mviereck/x11docker/README.md

      - This restriction is disabled for options `--sudouser` and `--user=root`.

 Weaknesses / ToDo:
- - If docker daemon runs with `--selinux-enabled`, it is disabled for x11docker containers as it inhibits access to X unix socket.
+ - If docker daemon runs with `--selinux-enabled`, SELinux restrictions are disabled for x11docker containers as they inhibit access to X unix sockets.
    Compare: [SELinux and docker: allow access to X unix socket in /tmp/.X11-unix](https://unix.stackexchange.com/questions/386767/selinux-and-docker-allow-access-to-x-unix-socket-in-tmp-x11-unix)
  - User namespace remapping has limited support and is disabled for options `--home` and `--homedir`.

 ### Options degrading container isolation
 Most important:
   - `--hostdisplay` shares host X socket of display :0 instead of running a second X server.
 Danger of abuse is reduced providing so-called untrusted cookies.
-Along with option `--gpu`, option `--ipc` and trusted cookies are used and no protection against X security leaks is left.
+Using `--gpu`, option `--ipc` and trusted cookies are enabled and no protection against X security leaks is left.
 (If you don't care about container isolation, `x11docker --hostdisplay --gpu` is an insecure, but quite fast setup without any overhead.)
   - `--gpu` allows access to GPU hardware.
 This can be abused to get window content from host ([palinopsia bug](https://hsmr.cc/palinopsia/)) and makes [GPU rootkits](https://github.com/x0r1/jellyfish) possible.
   - `--pulseaudio` allows catching audio output and microphone input.